John Spacely

-John Spacely, also known as Gringo, was an American musician, actor, and nightlife personality.
+John Spacely (real name John Olgin), also known as Gringo, was an American musician, actor, and nightlife personality.
 His life was chronicled in two Lech Kowalski documentaries, Story of a Junkie and Born To Lose: The Last Rock and Roll Movie.

 Personal life

-He was born in Venice, Los Angeles, and his birth name is unknown.
+He was born in Venice, Los Angeles, and his birth name is unknown, (likely John Olgin).
 He adopted the stage name of John Spacely at a young age.
+His mother, Delphine Carmen Luke Olgin put him up for adoption along with his two sisters, Joni and Sharon.
+Delphine Olgin likely had at least two more children, a girl named Holiday and a boy whose name is not known at this time.
 His father abandoned his family, which made him not want to use his father's last name.
 While in California, he was nicknamed Whiskey John.
+Living in Venice, California John helped his mother to deal drugs, particularly marijuana.
+He was busted for dealing marijuana and expelled from Venice High School.
 He later was known in New York City as Gringo.
 His grandfather was of Hispanic descent, and he had one brother and one sister.
 He attended Venice High School.

 Spacely began hustling on the Venice Beach boardwalk after high school.
 He then moved on to hustling in the San Francisco area, and on the Sunset Strip in Los Angeles.
 Various reports have stated he had multiple long-term girlfriends/wives.
 In 1980, Spacely's wife, Cindy Elaine Houldson, became pregnant with Spacely's son, but the pregnancy ended in a miscarriage.
 Shortly thereafter, Houldson died in a motorcycle accident in Washington state.
 These events greatly affected Spacely and led to his growing substance abuse.